Translate

 The reality of life disproves the social and political theories of the left, which claim to be validated by continuous success and the improvement of human living conditions at all levels of society.

-The failure stems primarily from the fact that ruling left-wing parties—such as those in Austria, which have traditionally attracted conservative, Christian-social forces like the ÖVP (Austrian People's Party), or in Germany, with the CDU (Christian Democratic Union)—prioritized ideological intentions over objective insights into various policy areas.
+The failure stems primarily from the fact that ruling left-wing parties in Austria and Germany—who dragged traditionally conservative, Christian-social forces like the ÖVP (Austrian People's Party), or the CDU (Christian Democratic Union) in Germany to the left—prioritized ideological intentions over objective insights into various policy areas.
 Whenever this happens, every political initiative inevitably carries the seeds of its downfall.

 Now, it is being suggested that these failures came upon us as if by some natural occurrence.
 In reality, they are self-inflicted, the result of educational and moral deficits among the elites.